 17 dBi antenna will receive (transmit) the signal 50.11 times stronger than the isotropic antenna.

 Gain of the isotropic antenna is = 0 dBi

-Remember, that the gain of the isotropic antenna is 2.15 times higher than that of a half-wave dipole (dipole field intensity in any direction is 2.15 times higher than the intensity of the isotropic antenna):
+Remember, that the half-wave dipole has a theoretical gain of 2.15 dB greater compared to the isotropic antenna (because the dipole field intensity in a given direction is greater by 2.15 dB or 1.64 times than the intensity of the isotropic antenna):

 G(dBd) - power gain of half-wave dipole antenna

 Example.
 Let’s consider an 8 dBi antenna and calculate its gain compared to the half-wave dipole.

 G(dBd) = G(dBi) – 2.15 = 8 dBi - 2.15 = 5.85 dBd

 dBi unit and definition of an isotropic antenna used in E.I.R.P. calculation is a key parameter used in design and calculations of WLAN and satellite link parameters.

 E.I.R.P.
 (Effective Isotropic Radiated Power) - is an equivalent effective isotropic radiated power defined as a power that would have to be radiated by a hypothetical isotropic antenna to achieve identical signal level in the direction of maximum radiation of a specific antenna.”

 In accordance to Polish and EU regulations, the maximum power that can be used to transmit in the specific WLAN frequency range (exceeding the power means that you are breaking the law):